NUKnightLab/StoryMapJS/README.md

 Files located in the `source` directory are assets for storymapjs itself.
 The core Flask app which controls the server is `api.py` which uses library code in the `storymap` directory.
 The pages you see are built from files in `templates`.

 At this time, edits to the HTML for the website are automatically visible when reloading the local server.
 Edits to CSS and JavaScript must be manually compiled before you'll see them.
 Run `fab build`.
 This is something we'd like to make more automatic eventually.

+**Note:** Recent updates to Google's OAuth policies mean that the above only works for editing the StoryMapJS website/documentation.
+If you want to work on the authoring tool and test it locally, you will need to set up for local secure development.

+First, you must create a certificate pair.
+These files should NOT be put in the repository.
+Use this command, executed from the root of the project repository:

+    openssl req -x509 -sha256 -nodes -days 10000 -newkey rsa:2048 -keyout local_only.key -out local_only.crt

+Once you've done this, to run the server, use this instead of the above command:

+    fab serve:ssl=y

+Of course, you'll need to use `https://localhost:5000/select/` to access the authoring tool.
+You'll get a warning that the security certificate is not trusted.
+Disable that warning to proceed.

 ### A note about installing python requirements on Mac OS X 10.11 "El Capitan"
 Apparently, Apple removed support for `openssl` in Mac OS X 10.11.
 Here's the solution we've found.